spideyclick/ConfigManager/README.md

 # ConfigManager

-This project contains the ConfigManager Library and some other files to assist in centralizing configuration to aid deployment, specifically to Docker containers.

-## Purpose

 ConfigManager is a Python library built to make INI configurations easy to deal with while extending their functionality.
 The goal is to safely read and write configuration data while allowing for more robust interpolation than the default Python ConfigParser library.

 What's wrong with the existing ConfigParser library?